 Digital single-lens reflex (DSLR)

-These are high-end digital camera divided in two main categories – hobby and pro.
-The hobby models have an entry-level APS-C sensor and the professional ones comes with a full-frame sensor.
+These are high-end digital cameras divided into two main categories – hobby and pro.
+The hobby models have an entry-level APS-C sensor, and the professional ones come with a full-frame sensor.

 Mirrorless interchangeable lens camera (MILC)